mjlassila/datasciencecoursera/README.md

-datasciencecoursera
+Datasciencecoursera
 ===================

-Repository for The Data Scientist's Toolbox class in Coursera.
+Repository for The Data Scientist's Toolbox class in Coursera, repository created for peer assesment.